An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 In 2014, the FDA approved bevacizumab (Avastin) in combination with chemotherapy for treatment of resistant or recurrent ovarian cancer.
 Bevacizumab is a biologic drug that targets and blocks a protein associated with blood vessel growth.

-Ovarian cancer is cancer that begins in a woman's ovary.
+Ovarian cancer is a cancer that begins in a woman's ovary, although there is information accumulating that many ovarian cancers may actually begin in the fallopian tube with very early spread to the ovary.
 The ovaries produce eggs (ova), and the hormones estrogen and progesterone.
 A woman's reproductive system includes the:

 - Fallopian tubes